-The year was 2003, and I was a sophomore psych major at the University of Toronto when I came across Peterson’s 2nd-year elective in the course calendar.
-The class caught my attention: it had a 90%+ re-take rate in a sea of psych classes in the 60–70% range, which meant that meant almost every student who took the class did not regret their decision.
-Encompassing the personality theories of Freud, Jung, Adler and others, it was also the only course description that even hinted at self-development psychology, which interested me more than research psychology.
+The year was 2003, and I was a sophomore psych major at the University of Toronto when I came across Peterson’s 2nd-year elective.
+The class caught my attention in the course calendar: it had a 90%+ re-take rate in a sea of psych classes in the 60–70% range — almost every student would make the same choice again.
+Encompassing the personality theories of Freud, Jung, Adler and others, it was also the only psych course that even hinted at self-development psychology, which interested me more than research psychology.
 I went for it.

 I went on to take all of Peterson’s courses between 2003–2006, and I can’t overstate the positive impact they had on my life.
 Being exposed to his work during those years was so formative that it’s difficult to imagine what kind of person I’d be like if that hadn’t happened.
-For years after I graduated, I gleefully introduced friends to his work whenever a conversation crossed that threshold revealing a glimmering mutual interest in questions of life, purpose, and what it means to be a human being.
+For years after I graduated, I eagerly introduced friends to his work whenever a conversation revealed a mutual glimmer of interest in questions of life, purpose, and what it means to be a human being.

-When the Canadian media and (my Facebook friend bubble) began to characterize him as transphobic, I didn’t initially have any reason to doubt them.
+When the Canadian media and (my friend bubble) began to characterize him as transphobic, I didn’t have any reason to doubt them.
 I assumed the years had taken their toll and turned him into a crusty old bigot.
-Then I got curious: what’s his problem?
+A real shame.
+But then I got curious: what’s his problem anyway?
 What is he actually saying?

 If his position on Bill C-16 was the point you felt inclined to dismiss him, it’s worth investigating his issue with the law before adding to the slander; examine the content of his criticism, not the fact that he’s critical.
 His position on the virtue of personal responsibility is not a denial of historical oppression as much as it is his practical advice to every individual — regardless of race, gender, sexual orientation, or economic status — for how to deal with the real problems they’re facing in their lives.